omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- add "change unhide date" page and link for coaches
 - if result is created for cardio workout and all comment sections are blank, use the workout as the result_text
 - still haven't changed edit_result.html or edit_result view for cardio workouts
 - create hidden input on popups for yesterdays scheduled workouts so that when it goes to the add result or reschedule page,